Our summer water meter reading program is getting underway

 Don’t be surprise if we knock on your door this summer.
 It’s the start of our meter reading season.

-• wear a uniform with a City of Winnipeg logo
+• wearing a uniform with a City of Winnipeg logo

-• present you with their photo identification before entering your home.
+• presenting you with their photo ID before entering your home

-Plumbing leaks in your home can also go undetected if you do not submit water meter readings.
+If you don’t submit regular water meter readings, plumbing leaks in your home can go undetected.
 Even a small undetected plumbing leak can add hundreds of dollars or more to your utility bill.

 Was this information helpful?